IBM/ansible-power-linux-sap/roles/monitoring_sap/docs/HOWTO-configure-SAP-system-services.md

 `sapcontrol -nr <instance-nr> -function ParameterValue service/protectedwebmethods`

 If this shows the result: <br>
-`SDEFAULT -GetQueueStatistic -ABAPGetWPTable -EnqGetStatistic -GetProcessList - GetEnvironment –ABAPGetSystemWPTable` <br>
+`SDEFAULT -GetQueueStatistic -ABAPGetWPTable -EnqGetStatistic -GetProcessList -GetEnvironment –ABAPGetSystemWPTable` <br>
 then no other configuration is required.
 Any other result requires to add one line to the configuration file.